osrf/gazebo_tutorials/install_from_source/tutorial_default.md

         cd ~; hg clone https://bitbucket.org/osrf/sdformat

-1. Change directory into the sdformat repository and switch to the 2.0 branch:
+1. Change directory into the sdformat repository and switch to the `default` branch:

         cd ~/sdformat
-        hg up sdf_2.0
+        hg up default

-     **Note:** the <tt>default</tt> branch is the development branch where you'll find the bleeding edge code, your cloned repository should be on this branch by default but we recommend you switch to the 2.0 branch if you desire more stability
+     **Note:** the `default` branch is the development branch where you'll find the bleeding edge code, your cloned repository should be on this branch by default but we recommend you switch to branch `sdf3` if you desire more stability

 1. Create a build directory and go there: